thoughtworks-jumpstart/jumpstart/front-end-web-development/react/state.md

 ### Don't mutate existing state object directly (i.e. you should keep state objects immutable)

 Why?
-If you mutating existing state (instead of creating new objects), it does not work well with PureComponent.
+If you mutate a state object directly (instead of creating new objects), it does not work well with PureComponent.
 One example is given in [this article](https://daveceddia.com/why-not-modify-react-state-directly/).
 In the example, a parent component passes some of its state as props to a child component (which happens to be a PureComponent).
 If you modify the `state.items` of the parent component directly instead of creating a new `items` object, the child component could not detect the change in its `items` prop and does not re-render.

 Hence is generally a good practice to **avoid mutating existing state object**.
 If you need to update any field/value in the state, you should create a new copy of the value and call `setState`.

 How can you create new values from the current one?
 For simple cases, you can make good use of the built-in JavaScript functions like [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) and [Array's spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).